 It is apparent from this research project that a key part of the challenge of operationalising the Whole Force is a tension at the top of the MoD over who owns the process: is it the Chief of Defence People (CDP) or the DCDS (Fin Mil Cap), or both?
 According to a former MoD official, the ownership of the Whole Force seems 'de facto' to rest with both teams; however, 'de jure' responsibility for the Whole Force is unclear.
 At times, it has sat with the CDP, at other times with DCDS (Fin Mil Cap), whilst there has also been individual ownership by the heads of the Services.
-Concerned by the resource implications of taking full ownership of the Whole Force, both MoD Head Office teams 'have tried to push the responsibility to the other' to avoid being 'saddled with this rather ill-defined idea'.102 This is despite the fact that during the 2015 NSS/SDSR and 2018 Modernising Defence Programme, senior MoD officials argued that the ownership of the Whole Force has, inevitably, resulted in progress stalling and is an area where decisive change could yield positive results.
+Concerned by the resource implications of taking full ownership of the Whole Force, both MoD Head Office teams 'have tried to push the responsibility to the other' to avoid being 'saddled with this rather ill-defined idea'.
+This is despite the fact that during the 2015 NSS/SDSR and 2018 Modernising Defence Programme, senior MoD officials argued that the ownership of the Whole Force needed to be established, with CDP taking full responsibility.
+This confusion as to who owns the Whole Force has, inevitably, resulted in progress stalling and is an area where decisive change could yield positive results.